dwrobel/flatcam/README.md

 19.03.2019

 - added autocomplete for Code editor; TODO: needs to be enabled only when doing Scripts, right now is available for everyone.
+- fixed the Gerber.merge() to work for the case when one of the merged Gerber objects solid_geometry type is Polygon and not a list

 18.03.2019